lupinglade/siriproxy-haikuhelper/README.md

 Here are the basic steps needed to get voice control of your HAI controller via HaikuHelper and SiriProxy:

+These steps/commands are to be run on the machine that will be running HaikuHelper/SiriProxy (ie. your HaikuHelper server) under an admin user (not root).

 * Install Apple Xcode from the Mac App Store (free download).

 * Launch Xcode and go to the Preferences window, click "Downloads" and install the Command Line Tools package.

-These commands are to be run on the machine that will be running HaikuHelper/SiriProxy (ie. your HaikuHelper server).

 * Open up a Terminal window and install RVM (the Ruby Version Manager):